Here is information on possible causes:

 If the primary side of the ignition system seems to be producing a trigger signal for the coil but the voltage is not reaching the plugs, a visual inspection of the coil tower, distributor cap, rotor and plug wires should be made to identify any defects that might be preventing the spark from reaching its intended destination.

-If you see a good hot spark when you crank the engine, but it won't start, check for fuel.
+If you see a good hot spark when you crank the engine, but it will not start, check for fuel.
 The problem might be a bad fuel pump.

 On an older engine with a carburetor, pump the throttle linkage and look for fuel squirting into the carburetor throat.
 No fuel?
 Possible causes include a bad mechanical fuel pump, stuck needle valve in the carburetor, a plugged fuel line or fuel filter.